Aldosee/SQL-Covid-2024/README.md

 ## 🛠️ Tools
 - SQL: For analysis and query database to answer the questions.
  - PostgreSQL: Database management system.
- - Visual Studio Code: Database managemnt and executing SQL queries.
+ - Visual Studio Code: Database management and executing SQL queries.
  - Git & GitHub: SQL scripts and analysis.
 Project tracking of updates.
- - PowerBI: Visualization and to give a comprehensive insight of the data analysis.
+ - PowerBI: Visualization and to give a comprehensive insight of analysis.

 ## 🔎 Analysis